Nothing in your cart

 The safest way to ensure maximal growth for vegans might be to take 1 and a half servings of pea protein.
 We've created our own great-tasting pea protein here at Bulk Nutrients used by many vegan customers looking to maximise muscle size.

 It boils down to this: vegans might want to consume 20-30% extra protein a day in line with current recommendations.
-They must pay special attention to getting enough leucine via food and supplements, such as pea protein, BCAAs, and vegan whey protein options just like our "Future Whey" product.
+They must pay special attention to getting enough leucine via food and supplements, such as pea protein, BCAAs, and vegan whey protein options just like our "Intra Workout" product.
 If appropriate attention is paid to adequate protein and leucine requirements, then vegans should be able to grow muscle at the same rate.

 References: